How Kanye West's Casual Sex Anthem Became The #1 Song In The World

 Kanye West and Lil Pump's collaboration "I Love It," an anthem of sexual freedom, happens to be the #1 song on Apple Music Global and Spotify Global.
 It's also the #1 music video on YouTube worldwide, leading with 52 million views and counting.
 Today, filmmaker Spike Jonze shared the sketches that launched 50 million views — the initial ideas behind the 2-minute video.
-(Jonze executive produced the video, and Amanda Adelson directed it alongside West.)
 Ansel Elgort recently said in an Instagram story that he loves the song.
 Not to mention, there's a small but determined set of social media users invoking an #iloveitchallenge.
 "I Love It" is happening, has happened, and is maybe going to be the song of the fall.

 Advertisement